chaos-mesh/rfcs/text/2020-12-25-selectors.md

 ### SelectorBuilder/SelectorFactory

-> As a ex-java-developer, I prefer SelectorFactory.
+> As an ex-java-developer, I prefer SelectorFactory.

 It will parse the `SelectSpec` then build a `Selector`.
 I am not sure to let "SelectorBuilder/SelectorFactory" handle multi-resources thing or make it upper